 It’s important to have a budget in mind before you start an access control project.
 The cost of your system will depend on your existing infrastructure, how many readers you need, and the type of credentials you choose.
 Keep in mind that key cards can be costly to maintain, and you’ll need to order replacement cards frequently.
 To get the most value out of a proximity card reader access control system, choose a product designed to be future-proof.
 With a more flexible reader that can accommodate different access methods (like mobile credentials) and connect to other building systems, you’re less likely to need to replace the system every few years to keep up with the most recent security developments.

 Proximity card readers are an excellent choice for commercial spaces that need convenient, contactless access control.
 A proximity reader system allows you to secure office spaces, lobby turnstiles, and parking garages with modern access control solutions.

 Before deciding on a system, ask yourself what is most important for your building security.
 If you want a combination of mobile access control credentials and prox cards, ensure the proximity readers you choose can support flexible credential types.
 Openpath offers encrypted DESFire EV2 access cards, which can be used alongside convenient mobile credentials; plus Openpath is backwards compatible with many legacy access cards.
-This means that once you install Openpath Smart Readers, you won’t have to re-issue new prox cards to your entire organization.
+This means that once you install Openpath Smart Readers or an intercom reader system, you won’t have to re-issue new prox cards to your entire organization.

 Additionally, security experts recommend access control solutions that run on a cloud platform, which is often more secure and easier to manage remotely.
 Openpath’s cloud-based software ensures a smooth transition, with seamless integration with leading directory management platforms to sync users automatically.
 Plus, the remote platform allows admins to instantly issue or revoke credentials at any time.